svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_chibios_repl/index.md

 There are a few special cases here.
 For example, the character read could be a backspace character.
-If that is the case a character should be removed from the buffer an the loop counter be decremented, unless of course it is zero.
+If that is the case a character should be removed from the buffer and the loop counter be decremented, unless of course it is zero.

-Then in the case of a newline character the number of read characters are returned.
+Then in the case of a newline character, the number of read characters are returned.

 In most cases the character read from the stream is also *echoed* back